Experiment-selector cross-validated targeted maximum likelihood estimator for hybrid RCT-external data studies: Simulation

-The following simulation compares the ES-CVTMLE to an RCT-only t-test and an RCT-only CV-TMLE using the \textit{tmle R} package \citep{gruberTmlePackageTargeted2012}, as well as four other data fusion methods described below across several magnitudes of external data bias and when the U-comparability assumption needed for bias adjustment with an NCO is false.
+Next, we evaluate the performance of ES-CVTMLE compared to an RCT-only unadjusted estimator, an RCT-only CV-TMLE using the \textit{tmle R} package \citep{gruberTmlePackageTargeted2012}, and three other data fusion methods described below across three magnitudes of simulated external data bias.